fkia413/AMS-Individual-Project/edited.outline.md

 ## Questions

-1. What does it mean by header on every page?
-Is that the nav bar or is it something extra?
+Remember to switch to feature-html when working on website but also only view the edited outline when on main branch cause the updated version doesn't show for some reason eh
-Remeber to switch to feature-html when working on website but also only view the edited outline when on main branch cause the updated version doesn't show for some reason eh
+1.Ask about webhook implemented to poll repo -> how to get full marks in the integration section -> have to do that in the cloud or get GCP 3 month trial. to set up webhook need to set up location of Jenkins on Github which is compliiicaateddddd......[leave to the end]

 ## Project Specification: QA Store